 STEP 8 – Record-keeping

-While not as essential in the earlier grades, some kind of structured record keeping becomes crucial in the high school years (see High School Recording Keeping), unless you plan to evaluate your child’s yearly progress with a portfolio (see next point).
+While not as essential in the earlier grades, some kind of structured record keeping becomes crucial in the high school years (see High School Recording Keeping), If you plan to use the portfolio option as your annual assessment then keeping the student’s work to show progress is essential.
 Maintaining clear, consistent records will help you evaluate what you’ve accomplished, where you’ve been, and what options to pursue.
 Records such as the following can prove helpful:

 - Grades, or some system to assure mastery/progress of a subject/task/skill